sparkfun/Artemis-Firmware-Upload-GUI/README.md

 * the STAT LED on the [OpenLog Artemis](https://www.sparkfun.com/products/15846)
 * the D19 and GNSS LEDs on the [Artemis Global Tracker](https://www.sparkfun.com/products/16469)

-Pressing the 'Update Bootloader' button will erase all firmware on the Artemis and load the latest bootloader firmware.
+Clicking ```Update Bootloader``` will erase all firmware on the Artemis and load the latest bootloader firmware.
 This is handy when SparkFun releases updates to the [SVL](https://github.com/sparkfun/SparkFun_Apollo3_AmbiqSuite_BSPs/blob/master/common/examples/artemis_svl/src/main.c).

-For the [SparkFun Edge](https://www.sparkfun.com/products/15170), please click the ```Board Type``` menu and select ```Apollo3```.

 SparkFun labored with love to create this code.
 Feel like supporting open source hardware?
 Buy a [breakout board](https://www.sparkfun.com/products/15444) from SparkFun!